DefinitionThis section has been translated automatically.

 Differential diagnosisThis section has been translated automatically.

-Zoster generalisatus: Elderly persons, segmental infestation pattern is still detectable
+Zoster generalisatus: Elderly persons, segmental infestation pattern is always still detectable

-Prurigo simplex acuta infantum:urticarial papules, sometimes with vesicles, running in batches, severe itching, no feeling of illness.
+Prurigo simplex acuta infantum: urticarial papules, sometimes with vesicles, episodic, violently itching, no feeling of illness.

 Prurigo simplex subacuta: long-term chronicity, scratched chronic papules.

-Other virus exanthema (Coxsackie and ECHO viruses; EBV).
-Serology!
+Other viral exanthema (Coxsackie and ECHO viruses; EBV).
+Serology.

 Complication(s)This section has been translated automatically.